coderefinery/workshop-intro/livestream.md

 ## Generic welcome

-Welcome!
+Hello everyone.

-## About the workshop
+## Why are we here?

-These days, computation is everywhere.
-Many people learn programming, but it's much harder to learn how all of the things fit together in practice.
+**These days, computation is everywhere.**  Many people learn programming, but it's much harder to learn how all of the things fit together in practice.